-- You must not have received any D’s, F’s or NP/NC since the substandard work (minimum 2.0 since substandard work)
+2. You must not have received any D, F or NC/NP grades since the substandard coursework (minimum 2.0 since substandard work).

-- Courses that have already been removed from GPA by course repetition will not be renewed
+4. Courses that have already been removed from GPA by course repetition will not be renewed.

 Procedure to petition for Academic Renewal:

-- Fill out and sign the district form (located at A&R or Counseling)
+- Fill out and sign the district form.